Institute Board of Directors and Management

 He was Managing Director of Gaz de France and then Chairman and CEO of the Institut Français du Pétrole.
 Mr Mandil was Executive Director of the International Energy Agency from early 2003 until his retirement in late 2007.

-Mr Mandil is a Director of SBC Energy Institute.
+Mr Mandil is a Director of ATKearney Energy Transition Institute.

 Appointed 12 June 2009, Ms Tina McMeckan brings to the Institute substantial energy market experience.
 She is a non-executive Director of Ausnet Services Ltd. and has previously served on the boards of a number of energy-related corporations, including Alinta Ltd, United Energy Ltd and Snowy Hydro Trading Pty Ltd. Further she has substantial experience as a company Director in commercialisation of technology.